freakout42/macrocalc/README.md

     1 { m } |v| 1 { k m } |v| a 1 + a 2 |v|

-you will see 1001 m as the result.
+you will see `1001 m` as the result.

 License
 -------
     Simplified BSD License
-    Copyright (c) 2023, Axel K. Reinhold
+    Copyright (c) 2024, Axel K. Reinhold
     All rights reserved.